The Wicker Man: Plot

-Police Sergeant Neil Howie journeys by seaplane to the remote Hebridean island of Summerisle to investigate the disappearance of a young girl, Rowan Morrison, about whom he has received an anonymous letter.
-Howie, a devout Christian, is disturbed to find the Islanders paying homage to the pagan Celtic gods of their ancestors.
-They copulate openly in the fields, include children as part of the May Day celebrations, teach children of the phallic association of the maypole, and place toads in their mouths to cure sore throats.
+On 29 April, Sergeant Neil Howie of the West Highlands Constabulary journeys by seaplane to the remote, verdant Hebridean island of Summerisle to investigate the disappearance of a young girl, Rowan Morrison, about whom he has received an anonymous letter.
+Howie, a devout Christian, is disturbed to find the islanders paying homage to the pagan Celtic gods of their ancestors, with churches having fallen into disuse.
+They copulate openly in the fields, include children as part of the May Day celebrations, teach children of the phallic association of the maypole, and one places a toad in a child's mouth to cure a sore throat.
 The islanders appear to be trying to thwart his investigation by claiming that Rowan never existed.

-While staying at the Green Man Inn, Howie notices a series of photographs celebrating the annual harvest, each featuring a young girl as the May Queen.
-The photograph of the most recent celebration is missing; the landlord tells him it was broken.
+While Howie is staying at the Green Man Inn, the landlord's daughter attempts to seduce him, but he resists, explaining that he is engaged and must reserve sex for marriage.
+He notices a series of photographs celebrating the annual harvest, each featuring a young girl as the May Queen.
+The photograph of the most recent celebration is missing and the landlord tells him it was broken.
 At the local school, Howie asks the students about Rowan, but all deny her existence.
 He checks the school register and finds Rowan's name.
 He questions the schoolteacher, who directs him to Rowan's grave.

-Howie meets the island's leader, Lord Summerisle, grandson of a Victorian agronomist, to get permission for an exhumation.
-Summerisle explains that his grandfather developed strains of fruit trees that would prosper in Scotland's climate and encouraged the belief that the old gods would use the new strains to bring prosperity to the island among the pagan population.
-Due to the bountiful harvests, the island's other inhabitants gradually embraced paganism.
+The next day, 30 April, Howie meets the island's leader, Lord Summerisle, grandson of a Victorian agronomist, to get permission to exhume Rowan's body.
+Summerisle explains that in 1868, his grandfather developed strains of fruit trees that would prosper in Scotland's climate and encouraged the belief that returning to the old gods would bring prosperity to the island among the previously Christian population.
+Due to the bountiful harvests, the island's other inhabitants gradually embraced paganism, and the Christian ministers fled to the mainland.